Texas Senate

 The Texas Senate is the upper house of the Texas Legislature, with the Texas House of Representatives functioning as the lower house.
-Together, they form the state legislature of the state of Texas.
-The Senate has meetings at the Texas State Capitol in Austin for several occasions, such as legislative business, executive business, or joint sessions.
+Together, they form a bicameral system for the state legislature of Texas.
+The Senate has meetings at the Texas State Capitol in Austin for several occasions, such as budgeting, lawmaking, addressing important issues, or joint sessions.

 The Republicans currently control the chamber.
-With 2 vacant seats, there is currently a total of 18 Republicans and 11 Democrats making up the Senate.
+With 1 vacant seat, there is currently a total of 18 Republicans and 12 Democrats making up the Senate.

-The Senate is made up of 31 members, where each represents a single-member districts across the U.S. state of Texas, with populations of approximately 940,000 per constituency, based on the 2020 U.S. census.
+The Senate is made up of 31 members, where each represents a single-member district across the U.S. state of Texas, with populations of approximately 940,000 per constituency, based on the 2020 U.S. census.
 Texas Senate districts contain the second largest electorate per member for a legislature in the United States (slightly under the 988,000 per California State Senator).
 Elections are held in even-numbered years on the first Tuesday after the first Monday in November.

 Senators serve four year terms, with no term limits.
 Senators are divided into two groups based in part on the intervening Census: